History of Music at Cornell

 Here on campus, Cornells's musicians and scholars reach out to partner with psychology, computer science, and scores of other disciplines.
 From freshmen to world-renowned senior researchers, we do pioneering work on Mozart, Brazilian samba, the music of Java, Puccini's operas, queer theory, historically and critically informed performance...in short, Cornell's music scholars are in fruitful collaboration with other disciplines ranging from anthropology to theatre, all over our campus and all over our world.

-Assistant Professor Andrew Hicks with collaborators, Benjamin Anderson (History of Art) and Courtney Roby (Classics)
+Associate Professor Andrew Hicks with collaborators, Benjamin Anderson (History of Art) and Courtney Roby (Classics)

 Like most university music departments, ours once focused exclusively on European-style classical music.
 That's still an important part of what we do, of course, but times have changed.
 Scholarship about rock 'n' roll, jazz and world music all flourish, hand in hand with performing groups.
 Thinking and writing about music in the context of gender and society is a vital component of our work.
 Bridging humanities and scientific disciplines from all over the campus is our hallmark.